jelman/vetsa_pupillometry/tobii/README.md

 The code in this repo is based on code written for the [PupAlz](https://github.com/jelman/PupAlz) project.
 Core processing steps are largely the same, but scripts have been altered to accommodate different data organization and naming conventions.
 Processing scripts for the VSTMB task are new.

+There are several changes to Digit Span and Fluency task acquisition and processing:
+- The Digit Span task includes 2 baseline tasks in which 9 digits are read aloud.
+Participants are instructucted only to listen to the digits but not try to remember them (with a note that they will be asked to remember digits on other trials).
+Pupil diameter during active memory trials can be compared to dilation during the baseline trials at the corresponding digit to isolate auditory processing from memory encoding.
+- The Fluency task includes a 2 second baseline period at the beginning of each trial prior to instructions and letter/category presentation.
+This provides a baseline free from the auditory stimuli or initial stages of word retrieval processes.

 ## Prerequisites
 1. Install [Anaconda](https://www.anaconda.com/products/individual)